theinnovhouse/iDoc-App-Equinox/README.md

 * Even your past appointmets with all its detail will be saved in the report section.

-5. Medi-Store
+5. MediStore
-* Medi-Store is a onine medical store powered by DoctorBot.
+* MediStore is a onine medical store powered by DoctorBot.
 Here you can purchase your medicines as well as various medical things.
 The AI bot saves your prescription provided by doctor and delivers it to your house.
 The AI bot remebers all your medicinal details.
 It save your dosage cycle to medicine expiration and when time arrives it notifies you with warning for medicine expiry and even when is its the time for your dosage.

 * The AI Bot remebers when your medicine cycle completes and orders a new one for you.